 Claims for damages after accidents are reported to be on the increase, with solicitors and accident claim practitioners touting for new business by offering ‘no win no fee’ terms.
 The result is that alleged victims of accidents can sue owners of woods for compensation payments following alleged injuries.
 Such claims arise from visitors and/or trespassers who suffer injury whilst wandering in woodland – whether remote or not, whether fenced off or not and whether invited or not!

-Also, the Countryside and Rights of Way Act, 2000 now gives people a new right to walk over large areas of open countryside and common land and means new responsibilities for those who visit and manage these areas.
+Also, the Countryside and Rights of Way Act, 2000 gave people a new right to walk over large areas of open countryside and common land and means new responsibilities for those who visit and manage these areas.

 You are reminded that this policy is for third party property owners liability only, it does not cover injuries to volunteers doing any form of work in your wood, including friends and family members.
 The law treats them as “employees” even though they are usually unpaid, and you as the “employer”.
-If you have a requirement for this sort of activity you will need a different insurance cover and should call Clark Thomson for a quotation on 0800 84 94 240 or Beech Tree Insurance on 01273 475 276.
+If you have a requirement for this sort of activity you will need a different insurance cover and should seek an alternative company for a quotation as RAP Ltd does not offer that cover.

 Similarly, contractors doing work in your wood are not covered by this policy.
 They are legally bound to carry their own public liability insurance and you are advised to ensure they have the appropriate valid cover.